kyfreeman31vibe/vibecheck-demo/replit.md

 - **Database**: PostgreSQL with Drizzle ORM for schema management and data storage.
 - **Session Management**: Express sessions with PostgreSQL store.
 - **Core Features**:
     - **User Management**: Registration, login, profile setup with detailed music preferences, and an enhanced 7-step profile creation/editing process.
+During signup, users select their connection interests (friends, dating, or both) to personalize their experience.
+    - **Connection Interests**: Users specify what they're looking for during registration—friends & connections, dating & romance, or both.
+This preference is stored in the database and can be used to personalize discovery and recommendations.
     - **Social Connections**: Direct connection requests with support for multiple connection types (friends, music buddies, event buddies) separate from romantic matching.
     - **Shareable Profiles**: Public profile pages accessible via username handles (e.g., /u/username) that can be shared with anyone.
     - **Matching System**: Optional music-based compatibility scoring algorithm and a swipe-based discovery interface for dating.